Eating out doesn’t have to mean breaking your healthy habits.

 Water with your meals

 The calories from sweetened beverages can add up quickly, especially when you are not paying attention to how much you are drinking, such as when you are hungry or when you are enjoying your company while you are out eating and drinking.
-If you are looking into shedding a few pounds or maintaining your weight, have water, water with lemon, fruit-infused water or sparkling water to accompany your meal.
+If you are looking into shedding a few pounds or maintaining your weight, have water.
+Water with lemon, fruit-infused water or even sparkling water can be acceptable accompaniments to your meal.
 If you plan to have an alcoholic beverage, try not have more than one to two drinks per day.

 Watch your portions